Decron/Whitebox-Code-GPT/README.md

 # Getting involved:
 **Contributing**<br>
-* Right now the most important thing is to understand GPT4's weaknesses and blind spots.
-If you see it struggling with certain topics or you find complaints about its behavior online, open an [issue](https://github.com/Decron/Whitebox-Code-GPT/issues) or a [discussion](https://github.com/Decron/Whitebox-Code-GPT/discussions) post to help us understand the problem.
+* The most important thing is to understand GPT4's weaknesses and blind spots.
+If you find it struggling with certain topics or see complaints online, open an [issue](https://github.com/Decron/Whitebox-Code-GPT/issues) or a [discussion](https://github.com/Decron/Whitebox-Code-GPT/discussions) to help us understand the problem.
 The custodians of the relevant bot will fact find and test possible solutions, then update the knowledge files to counteract that specific issue.
 * Secondly, we need to get the word out about this new technology.
 Share this repo with people you think would be interested, and invite domain experts to contribute by claiming assistants.
 * If you're reading this we want to hear your use case.
 What annoys you most about programming assistants?
-Go open a discussion and we'll do our best to fix it.
+Go open a discussion and we'll do our best to improve your experience.
 * If you don't have access to ChatGPT premium, we'd love to collaborate on other applications for our knowledge files.
 * If you'd like to hear announcements about new assistant releases and partnered agents, follow us for free on [Substack](https://substack.com/@thehadriogroup?utm_source=edit-profile-page)<br><br>

 **Support**<br>
 * Whitebox is maintained entirely by volunteers.
 If you would like to donate to the project, see our [Donation Link](https://paypal.me/Hadrio?country.x=US&locale.x=en_US)
-* If you're looking for Whitebox swag, we have a merch page [here](https://www.redbubble.com/i/sweatshirt/Hadrio-Whitebox-by-JimmyDonovan/147231741.LEP2X)
+* If you're interested in Whitebox swag, we have a merch page [here](https://www.redbubble.com/i/sweatshirt/Hadrio-Whitebox-by-JimmyDonovan/147231741.LEP2X)

 # "I don't like reading is there a GPT that will spoonfeed this to me?"
 Yes: https://chat.openai.com/g/g-cwigWCh11-code-gpt-gpt